Information Updated March 2020

 The Delano Loretto Area United Way is managed by a board of directors comprised of volunteers from the communities, as well as a part-time coordinator, Courtney Olson.
 United Way conducts an annual fundraising campaign, as well as benefits from in-house business, corporate, and school-giving programs, and civic and fraternal philanthropy.

-Delano Snowstormers, a local non-profit snowmobile club originally started in the early ‘70s, continues strong and active in 2017.
+Delano Snowstormers, a local non-profit snowmobile club originally started in the early ‘70s, continues very strong and active.

-Club members perform extensive trail maintenance each spring and fall, build and repair bridges, install signage, create and reroute trails, maintain equipment and support necessary trail projects throughout the year.
-Groomer drivers manage grooming responsibilities for 45 miles of trails with a Wright County Snowmobile Association groomer operated and maintained by Snowstormers, and use a club-owned small groomer for in-town trails.
-A well-kept club shelter is nestled in the woods along the scenic trail route for snowmobilers to enjoy a break from their ride.
+Club members perform trail maintenance and development each spring and fall to establish trails to local businesses and keep links throughout the county.
+Groomer drivers manage grooming of 45 miles of trails with a Wright County Snowmobile Association groomer operated and maintained by Snowstormers, and use a club-owned small groomer for in-town trails.
+A club shelter nestled in the woods along the scenic trail route provides snowmobilers a break from their ride.
 Snowstormers appreciate and respect landowners’ private properties as they permit use of their land for snowmobiling.
 The club takes pride in keeping trail systems maintained and safe for all to ride.

 New members are always welcome.
-Club meetings are the second Monday of each month at the Delano American Legion, 7:30 p.m.
+Club meetings are at 7:30 p.m. the second Monday of each month at the Delano American Legion.
 For more information call 952-955-2894 or visit delanosnowstormers.com.

 Delano Sportsmen’s Club